Mohammadazadbc/Note-app-wiht-Makrdown/README.md

-### This is an Note App you can write and see your text on markdown vesion
+### This is a note app that you can write and view your text on markdown vesion
 !["project Screen shot"](screen.png)